alexkotopoulis/osaCustomFunctionAggregate/README.md

 6. Create a pipeline that has delimited strings as one of its fields.
 You can use the examples from above.
 Add a Query Stage and [create an expression that uses the custom function](https://docs.oracle.com/en/middleware/fusion-middleware/osa/19.1/using/adding-custom-functions-and-custom-stages.html#GUID-485E8FFB-84C6-4690-A803-E0A57B28744E).

-7. When running the pipeline, the output of the Custom JAR Function should show the title of the book as well as published date.
+7. When running the pipeline, the output of the Custom JAR Function should show the aggregate value of the list.